cgch19/Project-2/README.md

 ---
 ## Stretch Goals
- -Sorting: Allow users to sort the contact list based on different criteria such as name, phone number, or address, either ascending or descending.
+ - Sorting: Allow users to sort the contact list based on different criteria such as name, phone number, or address, either ascending or descending.
 This can help users find contacts more easily.
- -Search Functionality: Implement a search bar allowing users to search for contacts by name, phone number, or address.
+ - Search Functionality: Implement a search bar allowing users to search for contacts by name, phone number, or address.
 This could involve client-side or server-side filtering of contacts based on the search query.

 ---
 ## Getting Started